 Moving is a stressful experience, especially for your dog.
-They won’t be able to understand what is happening, but they will know that something big is happening.
+They won’t understand what is happening, but they will know that something big is happening.
 Dog’s can pick up on your energy, so the anxiety and stress you feel from your move will affect your dog.
 It’s up to you to help them adjust to the move and alleviate the stress of moving.
-While moving with a dog can be difficult, knowing what steps to take can help make it easier for them, and for you.
+While moving with a dog can be difficult, knowing what steps to take can help make it easier for them and you.

 Before the Move: